 Regional Office in Nairobi, Kenya

-The Regional Office in Nairobi, Kenya, provides support to IOM offices in East Africa and the Horn of Africa; maintains liaison and partnerships with governments, development partners and civil society within the region; works to implement regional programmes, as approved by the Director General; supports evidence-based migration policies and practices through the harmonization and analysis of migration-related data sets; provides technical support to governments to develop national migration frameworks and strengthen migration management systems; promotes the RCPs for East African States; maintains liaison with the United Nations Office in Nairobi, the United Nations Environment Programme and UN-Habitat; promotes inter-agency cooperation through the formation of a migration group for regional United Nations partners; and maintains and strengthens IOM’s relations with the East African Community and Intergovernmental Authority on Development to enhance regional cooperation and dialogue on migration and contributing to their enhanced understanding of migration issues.
-This relationship enables IOM to translate political decisions into practical programmatic and policy responses at regional and national level.
-The Office also undertakes regional public information activities to contribute to IOM’s visibility and to promote its activities with counterparts and donors at the regional and global levels and promotes knowledge-sharing and knowledge management within the region.
+The Regional Office in Nairobi, Kenya, provides technical and thematic support to IOM offices in East Africa and the Horn of Africa; maintains liaison and partnerships with governments, Regional Economic Communities, development partners and civil society within the region; maintains and strengthens IOM’s relations with the WHO Regional Office for Africa, the East African Community, the Intergovernmental Authority on Development and the Eastern Africa Regional Collaborative Centre of the Africa Centres for Disease Control and Prevention to enhance regional cooperation and dialogue on migration and contributing to their enhanced understanding of migration issues; works to implement regional programmes, as approved by the Director General; supports evidence-based migration policies, practices and dialogues as well as humanitarian operations through the collection, harmonization, analysis and dissemination of migration- and displacement-related data sets; provides technical support to governments to develop national migration frameworks and strengthen migration management systems; promotes the RCPs for States in East and the Horn of Africa; maintains liaison with the United Nations Office in Nairobi, the United Nations Environment Programme, UN-Habitat and other United nations agencies; promotes inter-agency cooperation through the formation of a migration group for regional United Nations partners; and maintains relationships with development partners.
+The Office also undertakes regional and global public information activities to contribute to IOM’s visibility and to promote its activities with counterparts and development partners at the regional and global levels and promotes building institutional memory through knowledge-sharing and knowledge management within the region.
 Learn more

 Regional Office in Dakar, Senegal